When there is an emergency on an airplane…

 Establish a channel and daily cadence for communications

 This is not an email thread.
-This should be something like a dedicated slack channel or a daily standup.
+This should be something like a dedicated slack channel or preferably a daily standup.

 Project manager daily remediation standup